 Getting yourself healthy before surgeryPreoperative care - getting healthy

 - Your use of alcohol (drinking more than 1 or 2 drinks a day)

-- Problems with surgery or anesthesia before
+- Problems you had before with surgery or anesthesia

 - Recent dental problems, such as infections or dental surgery